Random Group Generator

 Paste the roster

 Add names with commas or line breaks.
+The partner picker only needs a simple roster.

 2. 2